hydephp/develop/docs/digging-deeper/navigation.md

 ### Internal Structure Overview

-It may be beneficial to understand the internal workings of the navigation menus to take full advantage of the options.

-In short, both navigation menu types extend the same class (meaning they share the same base code), this means that the way they are configured is very similar, making the documentation here applicable to both types of menus.
+Internally, both navigation menu types extend the same base class, and thus share core functionality.
+This means the configuration process is similar for both types, making the documentation applicable to both.

-See the [Digging Deeper](#digging-deeper-into-the-internals) section of this page if you want the full scoop on the internals!
+For a deeper understanding of the internal workings, refer to the [Digging Deeper](#digging-deeper-into-the-internals) section.

 ### Understanding Priorities